yukisato/blog/docs/_drafts/2021-07-31-build-lamp-environment-with-docker-step-by-step.md

 ### Bind a volume to the MySQL container for persistency

 As a container is a fragile and temporal environment, you easily lose its data removing the container.
-Let's test it to exit `docker-compose` and remove all your stopped conteiners by `docker container prune -f`.
-After that, run `docker-compose up` so you'll see the same bunch of logs about the first database initialization again.
+Let’s test it to exit `docker-compose` and remove all your stopped containers by `docker container prune -f`.
+After that, run `docker-compose up` so you’ll see the same bunch of logs about the first database initialization again.
+It’s time to persistent your data.
+Using a volume feature is the answer to this need.
+There’re two operations to make use of it:

 It's time to persistetnt your data.
 Using a `volume` feature is the answer for this need.
 There're two operations to make use of it: